TGDivy/TGDivy/README.md

 ## 💬🌞

-> The destiny of man is in his own soul.  ~ Herodotus
+> Most people fail in life not because they aim too high and miss, but because they aim too low and hit. ~ Les Brown

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )